Meet Vesper Henshawe

 Consoles

-The game that I have been playing is Marvel Spider-Man as the second game comes out this month.
-I am playing on New Game Plus which carries over the previously leveled-up Spider-Man from a previous game.
-The enemies aren’t that tough, if anything, Spider-Man’s health drops more after every hit, so I have to be more strategic during boss battles.
+The game I have been playing the most is Marvel’s Spider-Man, as the second game comes out this month.
+I am playing on New Game Plus, which carries over the previously leveled-up Spider-Man from my previous save.
+The enemies aren’t that tough; if anything, Spider-Man’s health drops more after every hit, so I have to be more strategic during boss battles.
 Once I finish the first Spider-Man game, I plan on playing the sequel.
 I’m looking forward to battling Venom and playing as Miles.

-Regarding my Switch, I don’t have a specific game that I’m working through, however, I do have some pre-purchased games that I want to get to eventually
+Regarding my Switch, I don’t have a specific game that I’m working through; however, I have some pre-purchased games that I want to get to eventually

 PC